ElAwbery/Lucky_Egg/README.md

 5. Wrote an HTML form

-6. Added web forms to the page class
+6. Added web forms to the page classs

 7. Added a POST method
     - Implemented the post method of the request handler class